 Importantly, while formal alimony payments only commence once the divorce is finalized, the actual amount of the payments themselves do not endure indefinitely—the period of time over which alimony is paid will depend upon a number of factors—which include, importantly, the duration of the marriage.
 Existing alimony orders can also be modified in any number of scenarios, such as when the payor experiences a financial hardship and can no longer reasonably afford to make the alimony payments.

-Why Choose Rubin, Glickman, Steinberg & Gifford to Protect Your Rights in a North Wales Alimony or Spousal Support Case?
+Why Choose Rubin, Glickman, Steinberg & Gifford to Protect Your Rights for Alimony or Spousal Support Case?

 The alimony determination process is one of the more subjective aspects of divorce as a whole, and the courts will consider the following non-exhaustive list of factors in determining alimony rights and amounts in North Wales cases: